-Diagnosing sepsis in the hospital has traditionally involved obtaining cultures from blood or other body fluids and takes 24 to 48 hours.
+Diagnosing sepsis in a medical clinic or hospital setting has traditionally involved obtaining cultures from blood or other body fluids and takes 24 to 48 hours.
 More recently, the focus has moved to lactate, white blood cell levels and possibly other biomarkers, which may be difficult to measure in a moving ambulance.

 However, the PRESS score could be combined with lab tests to further increase specificity, with the trade-off of needing more time to obtain the information.